Skate (fish): Diet and feeding

 The majority of skates feed on bottom dwelling animals, such as shrimp, crab, oyster, clams, and other invertebrates.
 To feed on these animals they have grinding plates in their mouths.
-Filter feeding rays that eat plankton have gill rakers.
 Skates are an influential part of the food webs of demersal marine communities.
 They utilize similar resources to those of other upper trophic-level marine predators, such as seabirds, marine mammals, and sharks.
 The flattened body shape, ventral eyes and well developed spiracles of the skate allows them to live benthically, buried in the sediment or using a longitudinal undulation of the pectoral fins known as Rajiform locomotion to glide along the water floor.
 Current research suggests that some species of skates, in addition to their Rajiform locomotion, use their pelvic fins to perform ambulatory locomotion.
 This form of locomotion performed by the skate is being explored as a possible origin for our own development of walking by looking for similar neural pathways used for movement between skates and animals walking on land.